hesingh/p4-info/README.md

+## Terminology

+(a) A hardware target is a switching asic, FPGA, or generic compute.
+(b) A platform is a switch (using asic), smartNIC (using FPGA), or server/laptop machine.

+## List
-The list below covers several hardware targets supporting P4-16 in abphabetical order.
+The list covers hardware targets supporting P4-16 in abphabetical order.
 Supporting p4 entails the target supports a p4c (P4 compiler) backend.
-Specifically, a target that only supports p4runtime is not included.
+A hardware target is useles without a P4 compiler (p4c) - therefore compiler vendors are also listed.
+Lastly, a target that only supports p4runtime is not included.

 First, Cisco and Arista have switches running the Barefoot Tofino asic.
 Second, for FPGA, Xilinx provides their P4 programming tools chain.
-However, there is Netcope who has a tools chain for P4 programming of FPGA as well.
+There is also Netcope who has a tools chain for P4 programming of FPGA.

 ###
 1. Barefoot Networks Tofino asic in ODM switches - two ODM vendors are Edgecore and Netberg.
 Stordis and Kaloom use ODM switches with open or proprietary switch OS.